MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/azure-products.md

 # Modern container solutions in Azure

-A number of Azure products and services can support your modern container needs.
+A number of Azure products and services can support your modern app platform needs.
 Selecting the right product requires intimate knowledge of the application and operations needs.
 To make that selection process simpler, this article will help prioritize which products to consider based on a few strategic questions:

 - **Application Platform:** Does the application require a *custom runtime*?
 Can the development team consider a *Cloud runtime* definition set by the cloud provider?
 - **Operations:** Will the operations of the application, application platform, or container host require *customized operations*?
 Or, is a *standardized operations* approach preferred to centralize operations across workloads?
 Alternatively, would *cloud operations* supported by the cloud provider by preferred?